rerdavies/iframeDemo/README.md

 Pages that have addresses that start with `http://127.0.0.1:1573` and `file://`, respectively are definitely cross site.
 I have also double-checked that this scheme works using pages on different machines as well.

+## Handling of Authentication

+PiPedal would obtain access tokens using the existing scheme.